 Wilsthorpe

 Wilsthorpe was a hamlet of about 600 acres within the parish of Sawley.
-By 1900 it was just a collection of farms (since covered by the Parkside estate) to the east of Wilsthorpe Road (the road from Sawley).
+By the 1800s the centre of the hamlet was Wilsthorpe Farm and Wilsthorpe Grange Farm (see below).
+Plus some houses (since covered by the Parkside estate) to the east of Wilsthorpe Road.

 Factories along the Sawley end of Wilsthorpe Road included: